Things To Do

 Wonder Lake Shuttle

 Often referred to as the crown jewel of Denali, Wonder Lake is one of the largest lakes in Denali National Park, and it’s conveniently located a short 10-minute shuttle ride from Kantishna Roadhouse.
-At three miles long and about one mile wide, the crystal blue waters of Wonder Lake make this one of the premiere places to see Denali and the rest of the Alaska Range.
+At about 2 ½ miles long and 1/2 a mile wide, the crystal blue waters of Wonder Lake make this one of the premiere places to see Denali and the rest of the Alaska Range.
 We offer at least one shuttle every day to Wonder Lake, just after breakfast.
 If you’re one of the lucky 30%, you might just see the elusive mountain.
 Please ask the guides at the front desk about availability.

 Fannie Quigley Cabin Tour